bond005/runne_contrastive_ner/README.md

 The first argument of the `split_data.py` script is a source training file, and other arguments are names of the resulted files for training and validation sub-sets.

+####Step 2

-**Step 2.** You need to prepare both your subsets (for training and for validation) as numpy matrices of indexed token sequence pairs and corresponding labels for the Transformer fine-tuning as Siamese neural network:
+You need to prepare both your subsets (for training and for validation) as numpy matrices of indexed token sequence pairs and corresponding labels for the Transformer fine-tuning as Siamese neural network:

 ```shell
 python prepare_trainset.py \